 Participants are asked to bring their own (labelled) water bottle, we will have a supply from which to refill.
-Individual packed lunches will be provided for children and all waste will be removed at the end of each day.
+Individual lunches will be provided for children with disposable (compostable) containers and cutlery and all waste will be removed at the end of each day.

-Compliance with physical distancing of minimum 1 metre will be enforced wherever possible.
+Compliance with physical distancing of minimum 2 metre will be enforced wherever possible, especially between adults.
 There is a supply of disposable masks on site in case distancing is not possible.
-We will be limiting the number of people within the site at any one time and creating a one way system for drop-off and pick-up.
+We will be limiting the number of people within the site at any one time.

 Visitors to the site must not forget the importance of handwashing before leaving home to travel to the site, and handwashing as soon as they return home.
 Handwashing/sanitising facilities are also available on site, but we are not able to provide hot water.

 Our team will be regularly cleaning and sanitising any communal or frequently used areas e.g. taps and gates.
 Our compost toilet will be regularly sanitised.

 We encourage you to travel to the site via active travel methods such as walking or cycling, or in your own car and only with members of your own household.
 We advise you to think carefully before using public transport for travel to the site.